CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 **Please remember** that adding any certificate to NTAuth may put your environment at risk.
 If the script does not trigger and removes the certificate for some reason, **remove it manually** while troubleshooting.
 You can read more about NTAuth [here](https://blog.qdsecurity.se/2020/09/04/supply-in-the-request-shenanigans/) and [here](https://blog.qdsecurity.se/2024/04/07/forest-compromise-through-ama-abuse/#introduction-and-background).

 # Other notes

+## Preventing the script from taking any actions

+There may be cases where admins want to temporarily disable the script across all domain controllers.
+There are multiple methods of accomplishing this.

+* If the script is centrally distributed, i.e. it is located in the NETLOGON share and the task uses that script, you can simply rename the script and the task will fail as the script can no longer be found.
+This is the most immediate method, as DFS Replication is generally instant for small files across all domain controllers, however it is not a graceful method as no events will be logged indicating the situation.
+* Similarly, if the whitelist is centrally distributed (through the NETLOGON share or equivalent), you can rename it.
+This is a also immediate, and a slightly more graceful method as the script will still run but will not be able to find the whitelist, causing it to log errors.
+* As previously indicated, the `adminDisplayName` attribute of the `NTAuthCertificates` object must have a value or the script will not execute any actions.
+This is arguably the most graceful method, however it is not necessarily immediate across all DCs as it is dependent on directory replication.

 ## CA Certificate Renewal